ubisecure/per-user-authentication-matching/README.md

 javascript = /resource/script/per-user-authentication-matching.js
 ```

+This script uses jQuery library provided by SSO.
+SSO always include the latest version of jQuery

 ## Configuration

 Per User Authentication Matching supports a number of configuration parameters, which are defined as properties in a javascript object named `perUserAuthenticationMatchingParams`.
 The object  can either be inserted on top of the *per-user-authentication-matching.js*, or alternatively in a separate javascript file (see ***Using separate configuration file*** below).